-Endometrial Sarcoma: Symptoms, Diagnosis, and Treatment
+Endometrial Sarcoma: Causes and Diagnosis

 Endometrial sarcoma is a rare but aggressive cancer that originates in the endometrial lining of the uterus.
 While endometrial cancer is more common, sarcomas are a distinct subtype that arise from the connective tissues or muscle layers of the uterus.